barebox/barebox/Documentation/devicetree/bindings/misc/fsl,imx-ocotp.rst

 * ``barebox,provide-mac-address``: Provide MAC addresses for Ethernet devices.
 This can be multiple entries in the form <&phandle regofs> to assign a MAC address to an Ethernet device.
-This has been deprecated in favor or the upstream nvmem cell binding.
+This has been deprecated in favor of the upstream nvmem cell binding.

 Legacy example: